-- See a doctor around three months before you try to conceive to review your medical conditions, family medical history, medications, and immunizations.
+See a doctor around 3 months before you try to conceive to review your medical conditions, family medical history, medications, and immunizations.

-- Take a prenatal vitamin containing 400 micrograms of folic acid daily about three months before you become pregnant and through the first month of pregnancy to help prevent neural tube defects.
+Take a prenatal vitamin containing 400 micrograms of folic acid daily about 3 months before you become pregnant and through the first month of pregnancy to help prevent neural tube defects.

-- Eat a variety of nutritious foods, including foods containing folic acid, like fortified breakfast cereals, enriched grain products, leafy green vegetables, oranges and orange juice, and peanuts.
+Eat a variety of nutritious foods, including foods containing folic acid, such as fortified breakfast cereals, enriched grain products, leafy green vegetables, oranges and orange juice, and peanuts.